5 Essential Spices for Perfect Crab Chowder

 Think of spices like the supporting cast in a movie — they might not be the star, but without them, the whole show feels flat.
 In crab chowder, a pinch of cayenne brings subtle heat, while fresh thyme contributes earthiness.
 It's all about harmony.

-Essential Spices for Your Crab Chowder Kit
+Essential Spices for Crab Chowder

-Here’s a list of must-have spices that work beautifully in crab chowder.
-Keep these on hand and you’ll never run short of flavor again:
+Here are the 5 must-have spices that work beautifully in crab chowder.
+Keep these on hand and you'll never run short of flavor again:

 • Bay Leaves: Earthy and aromatic, great for simmering into broth bases.